schoeberl/cae-lab/README.md

 This is a log how I prepared the Ubuntu VM for the CAE lab.
 It might be useful for your own installation of the RISC-V tools.

+_Please note that this is a log on how I prepared the Ubuntu VM for the CAE lab.
+This instructions might be out of date soon.
+Please refer to the original README documents of the RISC-V tools._

  * Use Ubuntu 16.04 desktop
  * Settings: lock to turn off screen locking
  * Settings: fix timezone as it is not correctly detected